Modern gold dinar

-The modern Islamic gold dinar (sometimes referred as Islamic dinar or Gold dinar) is a projected bullion gold coin, so far not issued as official currency by any national state.
-It aims to revive the historical gold dinar which was a leading coin of early Islam.
-The currency might consist of minted gold coins (dinars) or of silver coins (dirhams).
+The modern Islamic gold dinar (sometimes referred as Islamic dinar or Gold dinar) is a proposed bullion gold coin, so far not issued as official currency by any national state.
+It aims to revive the historical gold dinar, which was a leading coin of early Islam.
+Advocates have suggested it could consist of minted gold coins (dinars) or of silver coins (dirhams).

 Dinar history

 According to Islamic law, the Islamic dinar is a coin of pure gold weighing 72 grains of average barley.
-Modern determinations of weight for the "full solidus" weigh 4.44 grams at the time of Heraclius and a "light solidus" equivalent to the weight of the mithqal weighing 4.25 grams.
-With the silver Dirham being created to the weight ratio of 7:10, yielded coins of 2.975 grams of pure silver.
+Modern determinations of weight for the "full solidus" weigh 4.44 grams at the time of Heraclius and a "light solidus" equivalent to the weight of the mithqal weighing 4.25 grams, with the silver Dirham being created to the weight ratio of 7:10, yielded coins of 2.975 grams of pure silver.

 Umar Ibn al-Khattab established the known standard relationship between them based on their weights: 7 dinars must be equivalent (in weight) to 10 dirhams.